BuyMyMojo/D-D-Notes/Creatures/Book Wurm.md

 languages: understands one language but can't speak
 cr: 1/2
 ```
 This peculiar critter is the smallest, yet most intelligent representative of the highly poisonous wurm genus.
-W
+With its remarkable ability to perfectly imitate a piece of paper, it secretly roams wherever books are present - from the dust-ridden library of an ancient civilization to the buzzing